aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

   ![Navigate to overview](./../UI_views/teacher_overview_navigate.png)
 </details>

-Here the teacher can see the main grade of the students' speech performance, the length of the recording, the number of tries the student has made and the status of the evaluation.
+Here the teacher can see the proficiency or pronunciation grade of the students' speech performance, the duration of the recording, the number of tries the student has made and the status of the evaluation.
 Here the teacher can also delete the attempts from one or all students, which will result in resetting the student's attempts to zero.
 From the link "See report" the teacher can see a detailed version of the student's evaluation report.

 <details>
   <summary>Figure: Overview of student results</summary>